prachitgupta/quadrotor_applet/README.md

     In the Pluto.jl interface, open the `quadrotor_simulation.jl` file from the project directory.

 3.  **Interact with the simulation:**
     Use the sliders to adjust the initial position (`x0`, `z0`) and attitude (`theta0`) of the quadrotor.
 The plot will update in real-time to show the resulting trajectories for both LQR and Feedback Linearization controllers.
+Note : Feedback linearisation controller converges to singularity with large values of z0

 ### Generating Static HTML (Optional)